jackwrfuller/jackwrfuller.github.io/content/posts/java-executable-2023.md

 There are many great tutorials for the installation of the above, so I wont go into it here.
 Furthermore, you will need [Launch4J](https://launch4j.sourceforge.net/), which is my solution for converting jar files to windows executables.

 # From Java to Jar
 You might think that building a jar file, especially in a modern IDE such as IntelliJ, would be trivial.
 Perhaps in a normal case without JavaFX, this would be the case.
 However, for whatever reason, JavaFX definitely throws a spanner in the works.
-First, navigate to
+First, navigate to `File` -> `Project Structure`